 Akin to his contemporaries of Bruno Dumot and Eugène Green, Serge Bozon may be an acquired French taste, nonetheless, his eccentricities and distinctive style is undeniable to be revelled in.

-Mrs Hyde shows as part of the Berlin Critics’ Week, which runs parallel to the 68th Berlinale taking place right now.
-The screening on February 18th will be followed by a panel debate with the director Bozon and others.
+Mrs Hyde shows as part of the Berlin Critics’ Week, which runs parallel to the 68th Berlinale, when this piece was originally written.